-This is the third of four clinical courses for the FNP student which provides the opportunity to practice advance health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the life span under the supervision of a nationally certified health care provider preceptor.
+This is the third of four clinical courses for the FNP student which provides the opportunity to practice advanced health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor.
 The student is at an intermediate level and will apply and begin to analyze the management process to provide primary care for individuals across the lifespan while appraising evidence-based practice guidelines.
 The student will begin to manage individuals with more complex needs.
+Prerequisite or concurrent: NP642